tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

   ]
 ```

-And now that we've defiend patterns, we can immediately define case expressions!
+And now that we've defined patterns, we can immediately define case expressions!

 ```haskell
 data Expr